schemaanalyst/schemaanalyst/README.md

 # Overview <a name="overview"></a>
 A database schema acts as the cornerstone for any application that relies on a RDBMS.
 It specifies the types of allowed data, as well as the organization and relationship between the data.
 Any oversight at this fundamental level can easily propagate errors toward future development stages.
 Such oversights might include incomplete foreign or primary key declarations, or incorrect use or omission of the `UNIQUE`, `NOT NULL`, and `CHECK` integrity constraints.
 Such seemingly small mistakes at this stage can prove costly to correct, thus SchemaAnalyst was created to allow for early detection of such problems prior to integration of a schema with an application.
 Ultimately, SchemaAnalyst meticulously tests the correctness of a schema: it ensures that valid data is permitted entry into a database and that erroneous data is rejected.

 To do this, various "mutants" are created from a given schema using a defined set of mutation operators.
 These operators change the schema's integrity constraints in different ways.
 For instance, a mutant may be created by removing a column from a primary key, or from removing a `NOT_NULL` constraint from a column, among many other possibilities.
 These schemas are then evaluated through a process known as mutation analysis.
 Using a search-based technique described in [this paper](http://www.cs.allegheny.edu/sites/gkapfham/download/research/papers/icst2013-kapfhammer-mcminn-wright.pdf), test suites are created that execute `INSERT` statements into tables for both the original schema and the mutant schema.
 If the `INSERT` statement is accepted by the original schema but rejected by the mutant schema, then it shows that the inserted data adheres to the integrity constraints of the original schema, and the test suite is able to detect and respond appropriately to the change.
 This is said to "kill" the mutant, and after all mutants have been analyzed in this fashion, a mutation score is generated as follows: mutation score = number of killed mutants / number of mutants.
-In general, the higher this score the better the robustness of the schema being tested; i.e. it is more likely to only accept valid data and reject invalid data.
+In general, the higher this score the better the robustness of the schema being tested; i.e. it is more likely to only accept valid data and reject invalid data.[\[2\]](#two)

 ###### Example <a name="overview-example"></a>
-The following presents a specific example of mutation analysis using the open-source [`UnixUsage`](http://sourceforge.net/projects/se549unixusage/) schema, and further described in [this paper](http://www.cs.allegheny.edu/sites/gkapfham/research/papers/paper-mutation2013/).
-Consider this section of the schema:
+The following presents a specific example of mutation analysis using the open-source [`UnixUsage`](http://sourceforge.net/projects/se549unixusage/) schema, and further described in [this paper](http://www.cs.allegheny.edu/sites/gkapfham/research/papers/paper-mutation2013/).[\[3\]](#three)  Consider this section of the schema:

 ```
 CREATE TABLE USER_INFO (